Orekaria/com.orekaria.groovy.executescriptfiles/README.rst

 Introduction
 ============

-Logic for how to load .groovy files and execute them; allowing replacing methods, catching missing methods, referencing each other and passing parameters up and down, etc.
+Contains logic to load .groovy files and execute them; allowing replacing methods, catching missing methods, referencing each other and passing parameters up and down, etc.
+Only handles Groovy scripts

-Note: the structure of the directories is add-hoc (ala Jenkins shared pipelines style), but other structures will work
+.. note:: the structure of the directories is add-hoc (ala Jenkins shared pipelines style), but other structures will work

 Quickstart
 ==========

+You may start running all tests, and checking which ones you are interested on.
+Then, look at the ...Test class that runs it, then at the scripts it loads

 command line
 ------------